Villa of Livia: Location

+lithograph of 1865 depicting the discovery of the Augustus of Prima Porta.
+The tower in the background is the Torre di Orlando.

 The villa occupied the height dominating the view down the Tiber Valley to Rome.
 Some of the walling that retained the villa's terraces can still be seen.
 Originally built on a twenty meter plateau fourteen kilometers north of Rome, the villa had views of Rome, the Tiber Valley, and the Apennine mountain rages.

 The location was strategically important due to the iron-rich cliffs of red tuff that approach the river Tiber at this point, the confluence of several roads, and the northern entrance to Rome.
 The name Prima Porta ("First Door") came from an arch of the aqueduct over the Via Flaminia, which brought water to the villa and which travelers saw as the first indication of having reached Rome.

 Remarkable frescoes of garden views were found which have since been removed to the Palazzo Massimo museum in Rome.

 History

-It was built and modified in four stages.
-The earliest stage is of a Republican date, the latest of the time of Constantine the Great.
+The villa was built and modified in nine phases, from the late republican age to the 6th century AD.
+After Livia, it remained an imperial residence.

 Its Latin name, Villa Ad Gallinas Albas, referred to its breed of white chickens, which was said by Suetonius to have auspiciously omened origins.
 The area acclaimed the name Ad Gallinas Albas because of the legend of white fowl carrying a laural branch in it beak that fell from the talons of an eagle and onto Livia Drusilla's lap, later to be Augustus's wife.
 It is said that the emperor kept the fowl and its offsprings, and planted the laurel which grew wreaths that crowned him in his triumphs.